The SFL Indigenous Committee's mandate is to provide a bridge between Indigenous Peoples and organized labour.

 Part of the committee's work has focused on promotion of the representative workforce strategy.

 What is representative workforce?
-"A representative workforce is one where Aboriginal workers are represented in all occupational levels (entry level, middle and senior management) in proportion to their numbers in the province's population."
+"A representative workforce is one where Indigenous workers are represented in all occupational levels (entry level, middle and senior management) in proportion to their numbers in the province's population."
 (IGAA, 2003)

 This does not mean that there are special privileges or quotas.
-"The achievement of a representative workforce requires changes in the workplace, improvements in the knowledge/skill attainment of potential Aboriginal workers, and a comprehensive and focused employment development strategy."
+"The achievement of a representative workforce requires changes in the workplace, improvements in the knowledge/skill attainment of potential Indigenous workers, and a comprehensive and focused employment development strategy."
 (IGAA, 2003)

-The representative workforce strategy focuses on the Aboriginal community, the unions and the workplace.
+The representative workforce strategy focuses on the Indigenous community, the unions and the workplace.
 A primary component is to develop partnerships between employers (private and public) and IGAA.
 Each partnership agreement has the following goals in common:

 - work together in a bilateral or multilateral process that promotes fairness, equity, trust, respect, dignity and consistency.